Yao-Ting (Daniel) Huang

 I’m Yao-Ting (Daniel) Huang, an ECE M.S. student at UC San Diego (ISRC) and a graduate researcher in the ARCLab advised by Prof. Michael Yip.

-My research builds visuotactile systems that let robots learn and transfer contact-rich, force-aware manipulation skills across different dexterous hands.
+I build the sensing hardware, teleoperation pipelines, and learned policies behind contact-rich dexterous manipulation — force-feedback gloves, tactile fingertips, and demonstration pipelines that capture what the hand actually feels.
 Before UCSD, I earned my B.S. in EE at National Taiwan University, working on unsupervised RL and vision-based UAV navigation in the NTU Robot Learning Lab (Prof. Shao-Hua Sun) and the Advanced Control Lab (Prof. Li-Chen Fu).

 Research interests